The No-Detention Policy – Everything That Parents Should Know

 Without a proper system of grading and assessing students, children may not understand the value of working hard and acquiring knowledge.
 The academic outcome in schools will drop considerably.

 Several states like Delhi, Kerala, and Haryana have raised objections against the NDP because it creates an environment of extreme pressure in grade 9.
 This leads to too many drop-outs in standard 9 when education is at a crucial stage.
 It also points to the fact that children have a casual attitude towards learning because they know they will be promoted at any cost.
-The new suggestion according to the RTE second amendment is that an end-of-the-year exam will be conducted in classes 5 and 8.
+According to the RTE second amendment, the new suggestion is that an end-of-the-year exam will be conducted in classes 5 and 8.
 A child failing these exams will be given remedial classes and a chance for re-examination.

 Is It Beneficial to Dismiss the No-Detention Policy Altogether?

 The NDP has its merits and pitfalls.
-But doing away with the policy completely may not be the answer we are looking for.
+However, completely doing away with the policy may not be the answer we are looking for.
 Here is why:

-- Not having exams to determine a child’s merit is good if teachers and the education system can interpret the policy the right way.
-Continuous Evaluation, if used the right way can bring about a revolution in teaching.
-But several schools have not implemented this correctly, and hence, there is no result to show for each academic year.
-The policy alone isn’t at fault for children’s lack of interest in good education.
-If periodic assessments are taken seriously by schools, then it will help identify what focus certain children require and which ones are already doing well.
+- Not having exams to determine a child’s merit is good if teachers and the education system can interpret the policy correctly.
+Continuous Evaluation, if used correctly, can revolutionise teaching.
+However, several schools have not implemented this correctly, so there is no result for each academic year.
+The policy isn’t responsible for children’s lack of interest in good education.
+If schools take periodic assessments seriously, they will help identify what focus certain children require and which ones are already doing well.

 - When the policy change was implemented, teachers were not sufficiently trained to meet the change.
-In many schools, CCE was reduced to ‘project completion’ which became a burden on parents.
-An increase in the student-teacher ratio was also never implemented in many schools because of which assessing students took a tumble.
+In many schools, CCE was reduced to ‘project completion,’ which burdened parents.
+Many schools also never implemented an increase in the student-teacher ratio, which affected student assessment.

-- The quality of Teacher’s Training in India needs to be relooked at.
-Quality education is possible if the infrastructure, teaching methodology, and the quality of teaching improve.
-Teachers should be held responsible for the learning outcome of their students even without an examination to determine their fate.
+- The quality of Teacher Training in India needs to be reconsidered.
+Quality education is possible if the infrastructure, teaching methodology, and teaching quality improve.
+Teachers should be held responsible for their students’ learning outcomes even without an examination to determine their fate.
 One policy change alone cannot ensure that this will happen.

 How Should the Policy Be Implemented Again?